IsraelCabrera/frigate/docs/docs/security/hardware.md

 ## Cameras

-Cameras that output H.264 video and AAC audio will offer the most compatibility with all features of Frigate and Home Assistant.
+Cameras that output H.264 video and AAC audio will offer the most compatibility with all features of Security and Home Assistant.
 It is also helpful if your camera supports multiple substreams to allow different resolutions to be used for detection, streaming, and recordings without re-encoding.

 I recommend Dahua, Hikvision, and Amcrest in that order.
 Dahua edges out Hikvision because they are easier to find and order, not because they are better cameras.
 I personally use Dahua cameras because they are easier to purchase directly.
 In my experience Dahua and Hikvision both have multiple streams with configurable resolutions and frame rates and rock solid streams.
 They also both have models with large sensors well known for excellent image quality at night.
 Not all the models are equal.
 Larger sensors are better than higher resolutions; especially at night.
 Amcrest is the fallback recommendation because they are rebranded Dahuas.
 They are rebranding the lower end models with smaller sensors or less configuration options.